-It’s hard to forget that you’re in bear country on this hike.
+It’s hard to forget that you’re in bear country when hiking Balu Pass.
 The name (by Dominion Topographic Survey, whose surveyors camped here 2 – 6 August 1902) is derived from the Hindustani word “baloo”, meaning bear.
 The trail itself traverses wall-to-wall avalanche slopes flanked with Grizzly Peak, Ursus Major and Ursus Minor and finally ends in alpine meadows – this is indeed bear country!
 This is why you’ll want to have a guide, knowledgeable in all things “bear” so as to help keep you safe.
 The minimum for this hike is 4 people and occasionally 6 when required by Parks Canada.
 Groups of six have never been attacked by a bear… so far!

 The trail starts as a forest walk through a stand of mountain hemlock and occasional huge Engelmann spruce.
 It’s a magical place and you feel as though you are on your way to Hogwarts school of Wizardry.
 After you break out of the forest you find yourself walking beside the gentle flow of Connaught Creek and emerging into an avalanche zone which affords excellent views all the way to the pass.
 The creek is an excellent place to see dippers – adventurous dark little birds that hunt for aquatic invertebrates in mountain streams.

-One of the highlights of this trail is the unexpected rock work that has been created along the top of the trail.
+One of the highlights of the Balu Pass hike is the unexpected rock work that has been created along the top of the trail.
 You’ll ascend a staircase of perfectly positioned rocks which turn into a pathway worthy of a historic garden.
 Wildflowers such as glacier lilies are abundant in the meadows wherever the snow is receding and sightings of ptarmigans is likely at the pass.